-3.13 Approximately one third of Redruth Parish is within the UNESCO Cornwall and West Devon Mining Landscape World Heritage Site (The Camborne and Redruth Mining District - Area A5), a designated heritage asset of the highest global significance recognised and managed under the Convention Concerning the Protection of the World Cultural and Natural Heritage.
+3.9 Approximately one third of Redruth Parish is within the UNESCO Cornwall and West Devon Mining Landscape World Heritage Site (The Camborne and Redruth Mining District - Area A5), a designated heritage asset of the highest global significance recognised and managed under the Convention Concerning the Protection of the World Cultural and Natural Heritage.

-- 3.14 The Redruth Neighbourhood Development Plan must comply with the requirement on the United Kingdom to protect, conserve, present and transmit to future generations its World Heritage Status.
+3.10 The Redruth Neighbourhood Development Plan must comply with the requirement on the United Kingdom to protect, conserve, present and transmit to future generations its World Heritage Status.
 It must also consider the Supplementary Planning Document (SPD) prepared by Cornwall Council for the WHS, setting out how the planning system can meet this obligation.
 The Outstanding Universal Value, or international importance, of the World Heritage Site must be protected along with its landscape setting.
 Material damage to, or loss of, Outstanding Universal Value or statutorily protected Scheduled Monuments would significantly reduce the means to engage with these important records of our past.
 A large part of the WHS within Redruth Parish is protected by the policies applicable to the Redruth Town Centre & Plain an Gwarry Conservation Area and Scheduled Ancient Monument status whilst the listed buildings of the area have their own statutory protection.
 The unlisted assets which make up the World Heritage Site, are 'less well' protected.
-Therefore Policy H1 extends the principle of protection and positive enhancement across the whole of the WHS in the NDPs designated area to protect undesignated building and structures within the WHS. - 3.15 Our position at the Centre of the UNESCO Cornish Mining World Heritage Site and the development of Kresen Kernow (A home for Cornish Archives opened in 2019) within the town firmly establish the town and parish as a key Centre for Cornish heritage.
+Therefore Policy H1 extends the principle of protection and positive enhancement across the whole of the WHS in the NDPs designated area to protect undesignated building and structures within the WHS.